18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 ## How To Apply

-Submit a complete online application prior to {{ page.closes | date: '%l:%M%P %Z on %A, %B %e, %Y' }}.
+Submit a complete online application prior to {{ page.closes | date: '%l:%M%P %Z ET on %A, %B %e, %Y' }}.
 Please fill out all applicable fields.

 <section class="usa-grid-full">
   <a class="usa-button usa-button-secondary" href="{{ page.apply_url }}">Click here to apply</a>